savaslabs/durham-civil-rights-map/README.md

 ## Sass

-From the theme directory (docroot/themes/mappy), run `bundle exec compass compile` to compile the Sass files into styles.css
+From the theme directory (`themes/mappy`), run `bundle exec compass compile` to compile the Sass files into `styles.css`.

+You'll need to commit the `styles.css` file since Pantheon doesn't support running `compass compile`.

-## Workflow
+## Dev Workflow

-Locally, any time you update any configuration related change in the database, you will want to run `drush config-export` to export the configuration changes to code.

-Immediately after importing a DB locally to do some development, it's always a good idea to run `drush config-export` to see if the production DB has any changes that were done via the UI.
+### Local development

+1. Use the Pantheon UI or `terminus` (the Pantheon CLI) to obtain the latest DB from `live`.
+2. After importing the DB, run `drush config-export`.
+You should not see any changes.
+If you do, you should commit them and push them back to `master`.
+3. {local development on whatever feature you're working on}
+4. Run `drush config-export`.
+If you've made any changes to any configuration, you should see some YAML files.
+Make sure you commit those as part of your pull request.

+### Pushing to Pantheon

+1. Push your branch to `dev` on Pantheon, then to `test` and finally to `live`.
+2. Once your code is in `live`, from your local machine, run `terminus drush config-import` — this imports your file-based configuration to the database.
+Don't skip this step!